 For the 2023-24 academic year, Federal Subsidized and Unsubsidized Direct Loans had a fixed interest rate of 5.50%.
 More loan information found here.

-Student Work is an earned form of financial assistance.
+Student work, or work study, is an earned form of financial assistance.
 A work award is NOT a guarantee of employment; it is the student’s responsibility to locate a job and work a sufficient number of hours to earn their allocation.
 Unlike other types of financial aid, student work earnings are delivered in the form of a biweekly paycheck.